 What is Caelus?

 Caelus is the next evolution in open-source computational continuum mechanics solutions.
-Caelus is a fork of OpenFOAM but has been restructured to create a stronger foundation on which to build your open-source CFD solutions.
+Caelus is a derivative of OpenFOAM but has been restructured to create a stronger foundation on which to build your open-source CFD solutions.

 CML stands for Computational Mechanics Library, as Caelus contains a suite of numerical tools suitable for building, for example but not limited to, fluid, thermo, structural and electro-magnetic solvers.
 Several fluid dynamics solvers are provided.